 Hackers are restless individuals.
 They take it as a personal challenge to bring the organizations down.
 Businesses have a real opportunity by working as a team.
 The cybersecurity sessions are one way of raising the awareness level.
 Employee participation, combined with web filtering, could secure internal networks.

 The exploit kits thrive on software inconsistencies.
 Employees are not the target this time.
 These kits could corrupt the machines and turn them against the internal network.
 What about anti-virus software?
 They play the catching game, and before they could act, the damage cripples everything.
-Web filtering is the go-to approach to strengthen network security.
+Web filtering is one go-to approach to strengthen a network security design.

 3. Phishing Attacks Leave Information Standards Exposed